codingk8/markdown_Memo/markdown_nodeSchool.md

  > To be, or not to be, that is the question.

-And add an original author to the quote right on the next line after this
+And add an original author to the quote right on the next line after this quote.
-quote.
 When you are done, verify your solution.

 ## Here's the official solution in case you want to compare notes:

+The result:

 # Blockquotes
 > To be, or not to be, that is the question.
 William Shakespeare

-        ```plain
+The Markdown:

       # Blockquotes
       > To be, or not to be, that is the question.
 William Shakespeare
-        ```

 ## Neat!

 You made a great quote from a great play!
 Blockquotes are useful and handy in email to emulate reply text.
 They are often used in conversation at GitHub for replies to specific comments.

 In the next exercise we will take a look at code in Markdown.